yechend/sequence-ai-planning-rl/wiki-template/AI-Method-2.md

 # AI Method 2 - Monte Carlo Tree Search

-This project focuses on building a competitive agent for the board game Sequence using a strategic AI-based approach.
-While various techniques such as Monte Carlo Tree Search (MCTS) and Q-learning were explored during development, our final agent employs a customised Two-Step Greedy Best-First Search (GBFS).
-This technique consistently outperformed alternatives in terms of win rate and decision reliability within the given time constraints.
+This project focuses on building a strategic agent for the board game Sequence, initially using a customised Two-Step Greedy Best-First Search (GBFS).
+While GBFS proved efficient under the strict 1-second-per-move constraint—achieving a strong win rate of 87.5% (35/40 games)—it was ultimately limited by its shallow search depth, lack of long-term planning, and inability to anticipate opponent responses beyond two moves.

-Our final agent incorporates realistic gameplay elements such as random draft card draws, dead card identification, and discard logic.
-We also experimented with offline policy model guidance to aid move selection, although  it was not deployed in the final agent beyond experimental trials.
-The best recorded performance of our final agent under #submission achieved a win count of 35 out of 40 games.
+To address these shortcomings, we experimented with a Monte Carlo Tree Search (MCTS) framework with multi-turn foresight and dynamic exploration of the decision space.
+Our current MCTS prototype leverages the 15-second pregame window for tree construction and integrates with real-time heuristic pruning during gameplay, marking a significant step toward more advanced and adaptable Sequence agents.

 # Table of Contents
   * [Motivation](#motivation)